kstud2002/RPG-Prototype/README.md

 To start the Script just open it in Windows Powershell and make sure it is in the same folder as "Screen1.txt".

-The playing field is stored in "Screen.txt" and can be edited as yuo wish.
+The playing field is stored in "Screen.txt" and can be edited as you wish.

 The default color- / character-code is:
 Water: '~' (blue)